Sykes–Picot Agreement: Modern politics

 Leading up to the centenary of Sykes–Picot in 2016, great interest was generated among the media and academia concerning the long-term effects of the agreement.
 The agreement is frequently cited as having created "artificial" borders in the Middle East, "without any regard to ethnic or sectarian characteristics, [which] has resulted in endless conflict."
 The extent to which Sykes–Picot actually shaped the borders of the modern Middle East is disputed.

 The Islamic State of Iraq and the Levant (ISIL) claimed one of the goals of its insurgency is to reverse the effects of the Sykes–Picot Agreement for the purpose of building a united Islamic State.
-"This is not the first border we will break, we will break other borders," a jihadist from the ISIL warned in a video titled End of Sykes–Picot.
+"We don't recognise it and we will never recognise it.
+This is not the first border we will break, we will break other borders," a jihadist from the ISIL, Abu Safiyya, warned in a video titled End of Sykes–Picot.
 ISIL's former leader, Abu Bakr al-Baghdadi, in a July 2014 speech at the Great Mosque of al-Nuri in Mosul, vowed that "this blessed advance will not stop until we hit the last nail in the coffin of the Sykes–Picot conspiracy".
 Former French Prime Minister Dominique de Villepin presented a similar geopolitical analysis in an editorial contribution for the French newspaper Le Monde.

+In August 2025, American diplomat Tom Barrack stated in an interview with Mario Nawfal that Israel has no interest adhering to the agreement, calling the agreement as "meaningless", and claiming that Israel has the "capacity or the desire" to take over Lebanon and Syria.